-Job Interview Question: How Do You Handle Failure?
+Interview Question: "How Do You Handle Failure?"

-In addition, recruiters will also want to determine if you have the confidence to admit your failings and learn from your mistakes.
+Interviewers want to learn how you maintain your composure, attitude, energy, and focus when you aren't successful.
+They will also want to determine if you have the confidence to admit your failings and learn from your mistakes.

 This type of question is another device for uncovering your weaknesses to determine whether you have the right stuff to get the job done.
 It’s much easier to discuss your successes than your failures, but there are ways to answer this interview question without it looking like you can’t handle the job.
 In fact, being able to cope with failing and moving on can be an indicator of your success at work.